ChicoState/gymbuddy-ux/phaseII/README.md

 ## Methods

-Throughout phase 2, we used two primary research methods – cognitive walkthroughs and informal feedback from the SWE team and other UX project members.
+Throughout phase 2, we used two primary research methods: cognitive walkthroughs and informal feedback from the SWE team and other UX project members.
 Below, these methods and our findings are detailed.

 ### Cognitive Walkthroughs